awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 E: Subscription definition
 A list of subscriptions that enable communication using MQTT messages\.
 A subscription defines:
 + A message source and message target\.
-These can be devices, Lambda functions, connectors, AWS IoT, and the local shadow service
+These can be devices, Lambda functions, connectors, AWS IoT Core, and the local shadow service\.
-+ A subject, which is an MQTT topic or topic filter that's used to filter message data\.
++ A topic \(or subject\) that's used to filter messages\.
 For more information, see [Greengrass Messaging Workflow](gg-sec.md#gg-msg-workflow)\.

 F: Connector definition